 Is this test suite a single complete and correct source of truth?
 The answer is no. Solid is still evolving and although there is a lot of consensus around how a Solid pod server should behave, there is no complete single truth.
 This test suite is an additional layer of defence that will help you compare your implementation of Solid with those of others!
 That way, we all collectively become more interoperable, and that will ultimately increase the value of Solid for everyone.

-The following Solid pod server implementations have been tested against (parts of) this suite:
+The following Solid pod server implementations have been tested in one of three ways; you can tell from the ‘Version’ column:

 For the ‘version’ column, servers have “(each PR)” if their continuous integration is set up to automatically test against each PR.
 For closed-source servers we list the public instance against which we run the test suite.